Table of Contents

 CloudWatch Synthetics enables the configuration of canaries for triggering and monitoring common interactions on a web application by evaluating data and status codes returned by APIs.
 If needed, these canaries can also trigger a CloudWatch alarm based on response.

-Synthetic logs let you evaluate a realistic end-user experience.
+Synthetic logs let you evaluate a real end-user experience.
 They can replicate real-life interactions and evaluate responses, using flexible Node.js scripts.

 Recommended reading: Getting started with AWS CloudWatch